Arts Leadership Program Overview

 - Other University of Rochester students may apply with prior permission.
 Contact ALP to request.

-Students who wish to participate in an ALP certificate program must be a full time student, have a strong academic record, provide evidence of past leadership, and demonstrate an awareness of the challenges and opportunities facing professional musicians and artists.
+To apply: Students who wish to participate in an ALP certificate program must be a full time student, have a strong academic record, provide evidence of past leadership, and demonstrate an awareness of the challenges and opportunities facing professional musicians and artists.
 The application requests a résumé, completion of three short essays and a faculty recommendation.
 All finalists undergo a personal interview before they are accepted.

 The Eastman School is proud of and grateful for the generous support of the Arts Leadership Program provided by The Catherine Filene Shouse Foundation.
 In 1989, the Foundation was established to further the performing arts and education, and to honor its namesake, Catherine Filene Shouse.
 One of the most influential women of the 20th century, Mrs. Shouse was an adviser to 15 presidents, a visionary and dynamic advocate for humanitarian causes, and a generous benefactor of the arts.
 She was the first woman to receive a master of education degree from Harvard University, the first woman appointed to the National Democratic Committee, and the only woman in the 20th century to have been named Dame Commander of the British Empire and awarded the U.S. Presidential Medal of Freedom — the highest civilian awards in both Great Britain and the United States.
 Her book, Careers for Women, was first published in 1920, and she actively promoted career training and career opportunities throughout her life.
 Mrs. Shouse donated 100 acres of her Virginia farmland outside of Washington, D.C., and funds for construction of the Filene Center amphitheater for creation of Wolf Trap — the only national park for the performing arts and related education programs, which opened July 1, 1971.
 Although Mrs. Shouse passed away in 1994 just months before her 99th birthday, her lifelong achievements continue to be honored.